mesopelagique/Tricho/README.md

 Last parameters is the data to return to the HTTP client.

-If you use a formula, the code could be dynamic and call an other methods.
+If you use a formula,
+- the code could be dynamic ie. executed each times
+- you can call an other methods to manage response
+- you receive a context/request object with some useful features (to get headers, variables, ...)

 If you return
 - an object or a collection, it will be JSON stringifyed